 The Best Management Practice (BMP) Program has been developed to provide financial assistance for property owners to install BMPs pertaining to stormwater quality.
 The program is intended to help cover the costs of materials such as plantings, dirt, rock, pavement, and contractor labor used to install such practices.
 The goals of the program are to improve the quality of stormwater runoff and reduce the amount of pollutants entering the City’s storm sewer system and Iowa City’s waterways.

-Projects may range from rain gardens and bio-retention cells to rain barrels and pervious pavement.
+Projects may range from rain gardens and bio-retention cells to soil quality restoration and pervious pavement.
 The program has a limited amount of funds and the reimbursement amount will be based on the available funding at that time.

 A rain garden is a basin filled with plants and grasses, located in an area that allows water from urban surfaces such as streets, sidewalks, and driveways to be absorbed into the rain garden, rather than to flow into storm drains.
 Using native plants is preferred because they require less fertilizer, and are more tolerant of native climate, soil, and water conditions.